Samidahlawi/project-homathon/README.md

 # Introudtion
-t’s a platform where organizations can give an authorized permit to specific person with specific time & place to pass a checkpoint , it’s efficient that it can’t be copied or modified.
+It’s a platform where organizations can give an authorized permit to specific person with specific time & place to pass a checkpoint , it’s efficient that it can’t be copied or modified.

 # technologies